Ace the free response questions on your AP Microeconomics exam with practice FRQs graded by Kai. Choose your subject below.

 Government intervention in factor markets, such as setting a minimum wage, can alter market outcomes

-This question investigates the effects of technological change on labor demand and the resulting cha
+This question considers the effects of increased immigration on the labor supply and overall market

 Labor Demand Response